-Supply chain managers attending the annual Oracle OpenWorld conference in San Francisco this week learned that a record number of the company’s partners are extending their opportunities and revenue potential in the cloud.
+Supply chain managers attending the annual Oracle OpenWorld conference in San Francisco today learned that t a record number of the company's partners are extending their opportunities and revenue potential in the cloud.

 To further support partner business growth in the cloud, Oracle announced a new program within Oracle PartnerNetwork (OPN).
 This builds on Oracle's current program and enables existing and new Oracle partners to grow their cloud business.